bozokopic/homepage/src_rst/articles/json_path.rst

     .. math::

-        set &: Data \times Path \times Data \rightarrow Data \\
+        & set : Data \times Path \times Data \rightarrow Data \\
-        set(data, path, value) &= data'
+        & set(data, path, value) = data'

-    Function :math:`set` is used for creating new data structure :math:`data'` similar to provided :math:`data`.
-Difference is in part of data structure referenced by :math:`path`.
+    Function :math:`set` is used for creating new data structure :math:`data'`.
+    Difference, between :math:`data` and :math:`data'`, is in part of data structure referenced by :math:`path`.
 In :math:`data'` this part is replaced with :math:`value`.

     Edge cases:

-        * array index out of bound
+        * `array index out of bound`

             If integer path references array with length less than path, additional ``null`` elements are created so that referenced array element can be set to provided value.

-        * object key not available
+        * `object key not available`

             If string path references object which doesn't contain entry with key equal to path, new entry is created.

-        * path type doesn't match data type
+        * `path type doesn't match data type`

-            If integer path references data which is not array, data is replaced with empty array after which `array index out of bound` edge case is applied.
+            If integer path references data which is not array, data is replaced with empty array and previously described `array index out of bound` edge case is applied.

-            If string path references data which is not object, data is replaced with empty object after which `object key not available` edge case is applied.
+            If string path references data which is not object, data is replaced with empty object and previously described `object key not available` edge case is applied.

     Examples::